learning-zone/javascript-basics/README.md

 ## Q. What are the security risks of Web Storage, and how do you mitigate them?

-Web Storage's biggest security limitation is that it is **fully accessible to any JavaScript running on the same origin** — including injected scripts from **Cross-Site Scripting (XSS)** attacks.
+Web Storage\'s biggest security limitation is that it is **fully accessible to any JavaScript running on the same origin** — including injected scripts from **Cross-Site Scripting (XSS)** attacks.
 Unlike `HttpOnly` cookies (which the browser never exposes to JavaScript), a single XSS vulnerability gives an attacker complete read/write access to everything in `localStorage`.

 **Key risks:**